jotadiego/Lambad/README.md

 Lambda calculus sits at the core of many useful applications such as [functional programming](https://en.wikipedia.org/wiki/Functional_programming), as well as a number of niche or less useful applications, such as functional programming [_using Haskell_](https://xkcd.com/1312/).
 Many derivative formalisms build upon lambda calculus by adding features (as in _typed_ lambda calculus) or manage to achieve Turing-completeness with an even simpler structure (as in the [SKI combinator calculus](https://en.wikipedia.org/wiki/SKI_combinator_calculus) or [Iota and Jot systems](https://en.wikipedia.org/wiki/Iota_and_Jot)).

 To the best of my knowledge, _Lambad_ does not contribute any helpful features to standard lambda calculus and, if for whatever reason it does, it's not by design.
 That said, a Lambad term will often be shorter than the corresponding lambda expression (for example, the identity function `λx.x` might be written as just `:` in Lambad) and the way expressions are constructed by keeping a list of sub-expressions could possibly be make some derivations easier.

+_Lambad_ expressions can also be represented visually using a scheme called **_LambadA_** (short for Lambad Art).
+In principle, a _LambadA_ graph could be an useful way of conceptualizing how an operation works, but in practice it's just an abstract squiggle hardly any more legible than the Lambad program it represents.
+Automatic conversion between _Lambad_ programs and _LambadA_ graphs _could_ be handled programatically, although there is no such implementation so far.

 It must also be said that while lambda calculus is connected to Church and churches are places of worship, Lambad [consistently strays away from any good-intentioned god](## "a feature it shares with other lambda-calculus derivatives, very much including Haskell").